 A) Certifying components and/or subsystems in the test environment

-Once subsystems meet functional, performance, and security expectations, the pipeline could be taught to assemble a system from loosely coupled subsystems in cases where the entire system has to be released as a whole.
+Once subsystems meet functional, performance, and security expectations, the pipeline could be taught to assemble a system from loosely coupled subsystems when the entire system is released as a whole.
 What that means is that the fastest team can go at the speed of the slowest team.
-Reminds me of the old saying, “A chain is only as strong as its weakest link”.
+This reminds me of the old saying, “a chain is only as strong as its weakest link”.

 We recommend against this composition anti-pattern where subsystems are composed into a system to be released as a whole.
 This anti-pattern ties all the subsystems at their hips for success.
 If you invest in independently deployable artifacts, you will be able to avoid this anti-pattern.

 Where systems need to be validated as a whole, they can be certified by integration, performance, and security tests.
-Unlike subsystem phase, do not use mocks or stubs during testing in this phase.
-Also, focus on testing interfaces and network more than anything else.
+Unlike the subsystem phase, do not use mocks or stubs during testing in this phase.
+Also, it's important to focus on testing interfaces and networks more than anything else.

 The pipeline can automatically file change requests (CR) to leave an audit trail.
-Most organizations use this workflow for standard changes, which means, planned releases.
+Most organizations use this workflow for standard changes, which means planned releases.
 This workflow should also be used for emergency changes, or unplanned releases, although some teams tend to cut corners.
-Note how the change request (CR) is closed automatically by the CD pipeline when errors force it to abort.
-This prevents CRs from being abandoned in the middle of the pipeline workflow.
+Note how the change request is closed automatically by the CD pipeline when errors force it to abort.
+This prevents change requests from being abandoned in the middle of the pipeline workflow.

 Once the assembled system is certified, leave the assembly unchanged and promote it to production.

-Whether subsystems can be independently deployed, or they need to be assembled into a system, those versioned artifacts are deployed to production as part of this final phase.
+Whether subsystems can be independently deployed or assembled into a system, the versioned artifacts are deployed to production as part of this final phase.

-ZDD (zero downtime deployment) is a must to prevent downtime for customers, and should be practiced all the way from test to staging to production.
-Blue-green deployment is a popular ZDD technique where the new bits are deployed to a tiny cross-section of the population (called “green”), while the bulk is blissfully unaware on “blue” which has the old bits.
+Zero downtime deployment (ZDD) prevents downtime for customers and should be practiced from test to staging to production.
+Blue-green deployment is a popular ZDD technique where the new bits are deployed to a tiny cross-section of the population (called “green”), while the bulk is blissfully unaware of “blue”, which has the old bits.
 If push comes to shove, revert everyone back to “blue” and very few customers will be affected, if any.
 If things look good on “green”, dial everyone up slowly from “blue” to “green”.

 However, I see manual gates being abused in certain organizations.
-They require teams to get manual approval in a CAB (Change Approval Board) meeting.
-The reason, is more often than not, a mis-interpretation of segregation of duties or separation of concerns, and one department hands off to another seeking approval to move forward.
+They require teams to get manual approval in a change approval board (CAB) meeting.
+The reason is, more often than not, a misinterpretation of segregation of duties or separation of concerns.
+One department hands off to another seeking approval to move forward.
 I have also seen some CAB approvers demonstrate a shallow technical understanding of the changes going to production, hence making the manual approval process slow and dreary.

 This is a good segway to call out the difference between continuous delivery and continuous deployment.
 Continuous delivery allows manual gates whereas continuous deployment doesn’t.
 While both are referred to as CD, continuous deployment requires more discipline and rigor since there is no human intervention in the pipeline.

 There is a difference between moving the bits and turning them on.
 Run smoke tests in production, which are a subset of the integration, performance, and security test suites.
-Once smoke tests pass, turn the the bits on, and the product goes live in the hands of our customers!
+Once smoke tests pass, the bits turn on, and the product goes live to customers!